Forced to Retire from

 We will address the factors that may cause forced retirement among truckers on this page.

 Anyone who has been in the trucking industry any length of time knows that driving a truck is hard on the human body.
 It is a physically taxing occupation in which some trucking jobs requiring more exertion than others.

 When we drove coast-to-coast and when Mike drove regionally, we mostly hauled dry vans.
 Beside occasionally wrestling with a landing gear, the most physical effort we usually expended consisted of opening and closing trailer doors.
 Since most of our freight was "drop and hook," we rarely lumped our own loads.

 When Mike had a local truck driving job hauling a flatbed, he has to strap his loads every day (sometimes multiple times a day) and tarp his loads (cover them with a tarp) when required.
 This required him to climb up on top of his load and wrestle with a tarp weighing about 100 pounds.
 Obviously, this job was much more physically demanding than hauling a dry van.

 Because of its physical demands you might voluntarily leave trucking to keep from expending this amount of physical effort.

 Then again, you could face an on-the-job injury that keeps you from ever driving professionally again.

 A trucker co-worker of Mike's was occasionally heard saying that he was "getting too old" to keep doing that physically demanding work.
 Then came the day when he fell off his truck.
 (Ouch!)
-Even now, none of the folks at Mike's location know if this co-worker will ever return to work based on the extent of his injury.
+Until the time that Mike was no longer at that location, no one knew if this co-worker would ever return to work based on the extent of his injury.